 Wyndmere is a tiny city located in the state of North Dakota.
 With a population of 449 people and just one neighborhood, Wyndmere is the 104th largest community in North Dakota.

-When you are in Wyndmere, you'll notice that it is more blue-collar than most other communities in America.
-36.97% of Wyndmere’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Wyndmere is a blue-collar town, with 36.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wyndmere is a city of managers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Wyndmere who work in business and financial occupations (18.29%), office and administrative support (8.17%), and management occupations (6.23%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.90% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 18.90% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Wyndmere is a great place for families with children to consider.
-First of all, many other families with children live here, making Wyndmere a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Wyndmere has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Wyndmere is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Wyndmere’s overall crime rate is lower than average for the country.

 Being a small city, Wyndmere does not have a public transit system used by locals to get to and from work.

-In terms of college education, Wyndmere is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.81% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Wyndmere is somewhat higher than in the average US city of 21.84%: 27.81% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Wyndmere in 2022 was $41,157, which is upper middle income relative to North Dakota and the nation.
 This equates to an annual income of $164,628 for a family of four.
 However, Wyndmere contains both very wealthy and poor people as well.